-Chapter 4 Medical Benefits Chart (what is covered and what you pay) Services that are covered for you In-home Support Services Up to 60 hours every year for in-home support assistance.
-Services include: Household chores: light cleaning, organization, laundry Technical Guidance: assist with learning telehealth services to connect with physician, help install devices Exercise and Activity: walking or biking Assistance from a distance: virtual services.
+Services that are covered for you What you must pay when you get these services In-Network Point-of-Service (POS) In-home support services Up to 60 hours every year for in-home support assistance.
+Services include: Household chores: light cleaning, organization, laundry Technical guidance: assist with learning telehealth services to connect with physician, help install devices Exercise and activity: walking or biking Assistance from a distance: virtual services.
 Must use the plan's contracted provider/vendor.
-Prior authorization required.
+Prior authorization required. \$0 copay for in-home support services.
+Not covered